Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Time-inhomogeneous branching processes

 Note that $e^{-\theta x} - 1 +\theta x \ge0$ for any $\theta, x >0$.
 Hence,

 It is easy to see that $\phi_0$ is a Herglotz vector field.
 Denote by $(v^0_{s,t})$ the reverse evolution family associated to $\phi_0$.
-Using the ODE~\eqref{EQ_ini-LK-ODE}, it is then easy to check that for all $z\in\UH$ and all~$(s,t)\in\Delta$, To prove the theorem it is enough to show that
+Using the ODE~\eqref{EQ_ini-LK-ODE}, it is then easy to check that for all $z\in\UH$ and all~$(s,t)\in\Delta$, Taking into account~\eqref{EQ_finite-ext-time-probab}, in order to prove the theorem it is enough to show that